Oxford House (settlement): Current activity

-Oxford House is now home to many third-sector and social enterprise groups who are active in providing a range of programmes for young people, families, adults, and older people, each of which aims to meet the needs of local people, enabling communities to fulfil their potential.
-Regular events taking place include yoga, pilates, aikido, callanetics, slimming, and dance classes.
+A weekly programme of community activities for young people, families and older people, are run with a range of community partners including Young and Talented School of Stage and Screen, Green Candle Dance and Grace and Poise Academy.

 Oxford House provides the use of a 130-seat theatre, a fully equipped dance studio, café and art gallery, as well as a number of meeting rooms of various sizes all available for hire.